Gretsch 6128

 The Gretsch 6128 (Duo Jet) is a chambered solid body electric guitar which has been manufactured by Gretsch since 1953.

 Origins

 The Duo Jet was first introduced in 1953, after the success of the Gibson Les Paul Goldtop.
-A difference between the two is that the Duo Jet has a semi-solid body with routed channels and internal pockets instead of a solid body.
+A difference between the two is that the Duo Jet has a semi-hollow body with routed channels and internal pockets instead of a solid body.

 It is believed that the name Duo Jet was inspired by the fact that the guitar has two pickups (Duo) and by the advanced aircraft of the time (Jet).
 This was the first Gretsch guitar to feature a truss rod accessible through the headstock, a pickup selection switch on the body, and a master volume on the cutaway.

 Construction

 As is common with electric guitars, the body of the 6128 Duo Jet is made of wood, in this case chambered mahogany.
 The guitar shares its dual pickup, single cutaway design with the Gibson Les Paul, but the Duo Jet takes differing approaches to shaping the instrument’s tonality and has been made available in various configurations.

 The tone switch versions of the Duo Jet come equipped with Gretsch's Filter'Tron humbucker pickup made popular by country music guitarist Chet Atkins.